 Why delete a service?

-There are several reasons why you might want to delete a service in Windows:
+So, why would you want to delete a service sometimes?

 Also see: 30+ Windows 11 Services to Disable for Gaming Performance